 He was charged with first degree murder.
 The district judge who ordered him held without bond declared that, “There is a reason we are a nation of laws and don’t take justice into our own hands.”
-Yes, exactly—so that children can be raped.
+Yes, exactly—in this case, so that children can be raped.
 That is the reason.
-According to his own daughter, the victim in this case raped lots of kids over a period of decades.
+According to his own daughter, the victim here raped dozens of kids over a period of decades.
 Lots of people knew what he had done, and could reasonably know that he was never going to stop, yet none but Fairbanks took the highly intuitive step of greasing him.
 Why not?
 Because the system told them not to.

 The coronavirus lockdowns—the destruction of livelihoods and total abrogation of civil liberties—put me in an extremely libertarian, even anarchist place.
 I wasn’t alone: a great deal of overlap began to manifest between the anarchist accounts I follow on social media, and the alt-right ones.
 And then something strange happened: the Minneapolis riots broke out, and (apparently for the sake of consistency) not a few of these alt-right people stuck around on the anarchist side, decrying supposed police heavy-handedness against African-Americans and lauding the riots as a “boogaloo,” with memes like “This is what ‘don’t tread on me’ looks like.”

-And this narrative persists when the same system—that just put 100 million people out of work and vilified them for protesting peacefully; that backlogs virtually all our private communications; that tells us not to “take justice into our own hands” and ice a child rapist—gives a mob the go-ahead to torch American cities.
+And this narrative persists when the same system—that just put 100 million people out of work and vilified them for protesting peacefully; that backlogs virtually all our private communications; that tells us not to “take justice into our own hands” and ice a child rapist it has enabled and deigned unworthy of proportionate punishment—gives a mob the go-ahead to torch American cities.
 George Carlin once remarked that “The upper class keeps all of the money, pays none of the taxes.
 The middle class pays all of the taxes, does all of the work.
 The poor are there just to scare the shit out of the middle class.”
+There is a great deal of racial insight there that Carlin probably did not intend.
 Accordingly, as with every race riot since Rodney King, Minneapolis is 100% a media phenomenon.
 And if the system has direct access to your brain the way it does with these “protesters,” then you’re not against the system.
 You are the system.